joshbaker0212/joshbaker0212/README.md

 The terraform file included named main.tf is what I used to build the EC2 server and its web app/static page.

 My web monitoring tool which I also built in python and is the file webmonitor.py It basically just reads the website and then converts the input into a hash, then rereads the website and stores that in a new hash and then compares both hashes.
-If they match it just continuues to repeat.
+If they match it just continues to repeat.
 If they do not match it outputs an alert via the print statement.